Understanding the Lasting Impact of Childhood Trauma

 • Recognizing patterns without self-blame

-• Developing healthier boundaries
+• Developing healthy boundaries

-• Practicing honest and compassionate communication
+• Practicing honest communication

-• Seeking therapy to process unresolved wounds and build healthier attachment patterns
+• Seeking therapy to process unresolved wounds

 Final Thoughts